microsoft/onefuzz/docs/README.md

 # OneFuzz Documentation

-A brief index of the documentation.
+A brief index of the documentation follows:

 ## For Users